oxc-project/javascript-parser-in-rust/docs/overview.md

 ## Rust Source Code

-Whenever the performance of an API cannot be deduced, do not be afraid to click the "source" button on the Rust documentation and read the source code, they are easy to understand most of the time.
+Whenever the performance of an function call cannot be deduced, do not be afraid to click the "source" button on the Rust documentation and read the source code, they are easy to understand most of the time.